pbinkley/microcopying_1940/index.markdown

 present them at the opening of the evening session he can do so, of course.
-We will begin this evening with Section III, the consideration of the general problem in the light of present circumstances, in which we have got to discuss problems <span style="page" id="page125">[p.125]</span> of general policy, and perhaps we can get into Section IV, the discussion of methods of selection, although that is going to be a difficult section to discuss and we may have to put that over until tomorrow.</p>
+We will begin this evening with Section III, the consideration of the general problem in the light of present circumstances, in which we have got to discuss problems <span class="page" id="page125">[p.125]</span> of general policy, and perhaps we can get into Section IV, the discussion of methods of selection, although that is going to be a difficult section to discuss and we may have to put that over until tomorrow.</p>